 The bull put credit spread is an option trading strategy that is normally employed when you are bullish about an underlying stock, index or future.
-Since you believe the price action in the near term is going north, you use this credit spread strategy to take advantage of option time decay theta, otherwise known as "positive theta".
+Since you believe the price action in the near term is going north, you then use this credit spread strategy to take advantage of option "time decay", otherwise known as "positive theta".

 Risk vs Reward